-Don’t Shame, Blame Or Instill Guilt
+Don’t Shame, Blame, Or Instill Guilt

 Even if something happened, don’t shame them or blame them this will only instill guilt which could have life-long repercussions.
-If you catch your child exploring his/her body, his/her sibling’s body or playing doctor-patient, be calm.
+If you catch your child exploring his/her body, his/her sibling’s body, or playing doctor-patient, be calm.
 Don’t pounce on them, ridicule them or scream that they are bad.
-Explain to your kids why something is inappropriate, remove them from the situation without making a big fuss which can be more traumatizing.
+Explain to your kids why something is inappropriate, and remove them from the situation without making a big fuss which can be more traumatizing.

 Shame is a toxic emotion, it erodes a child’s self-confidence.
-The recent phenomenon Dr. Jordan Peterson says that a sexual predator will pick a child who lacks confidence because they know they can get away with it.
+The recent phenomenon Dr. Jordan Peterson says is that a sexual predator will pick a child who lacks confidence because they know they can get away with it.
 Usually, bullies in schools will pick up kids who will not fight back.

 When we feel ashamed, we feel that we are the reason for the problem.
-Our shame stops us from dealing with challenges or monsters in the world since we have internalized the message ‘bad’, not good’ into our personalities.
+Our shame stops us from dealing with challenges or monsters in the world since we have internalized the message ‘bad’, not good into our personalities.
 Psychologist Albert Bandura coined the term self-efficacy which defines the feeling of confidence an individual has about their capacity to influence events and achieve goals.

 Support And Buffer Your Child

-As parents, we can help prevent our child being victims to the molesters and abusers who stalk the world.
+As parents, we can help prevent our child being victims of the molesters and abusers who stalk the world.
 We have to keep the communication lines open.
 Rules apply to everyone, no one is exempt and as parents, you have to be willing to speak up and stop being nice.
 Your child needs to know that you have their back 100%.

 A pedophilic predator targets the timid, lonely child who won’t fight back.
 More importantly, they target the ones who have no one to go to for help because their parents are busy with their own shit.

-Parents, it is up to you to prevent your child from being abused because in most cases the abuser in right there in your homes.
+Parents, it is up to you to prevent your child from being abused because in most cases the abuser is right there in your homes.
 You need to keep your eyes and ears open.
 Support and love your child.

 Child Sexual Abuse: 6 Stages of Grooming